datawithgift/bike-purchase-analysis/README.md

-# Bike-Purchase-Analysis (with an Innteractive Excel Dashboard)
+# Bike-Purchase-Analysis (with an Interactive Excel Dashboard)

 ## Business Objective
 To understand customer purchasing behavior and identify customer characteristics associated with bike purchases to support customer segmentation and targeted marketing.